 Despite the Treaty with the Lenape, peaceable relations between Revolutionary America and the American Indian peoples of the Ohio Country did not last.
 In 1781, about 300 Americans attacked the Lenape village of Coshocton and captured and then killed 15 Lenni Lenape warriors.

 In 1782, a group of Pennsylvania militiamen, falsely believing the natives were responsible for several raids, killed almost 100 Christian Lenape in what became known as the Gnadenhutten Massacre.
-The day after the massacre, a war party of 140 Shawnee Indians arrived at the scene, killed or captured most of the American soldiers.
+The day after the massacre, a war party of 140 Shawnee Indians arrived at the scene, killing or capturing most of the American soldiers.
 The American colonel who led the attack was roasted slowly at the stake.
 That same year, the Lenape living on Smokey Island near Pittsburgh were attacked by Americans.

 Following the American victory in the Revolution, the Christian Lenape called the Christian Munsee, and those that had supported the English relocated to Ontario, Canada.
 Those that remained in the United States struggled against the Americans that had moved into their territory.

 When the Northwest Indian War began in 1785, between the United States and a confederation of numerous Native American tribes for control of the Northwest Territory, the tribes were aided by the British.
-In the Battle of Fallen Timbers 1794, General Anthony Wayne defeated the Lenape and other Ohio American Indian peoples.
+In the Battle of Fallen Timbers in 1794, General Anthony Wayne defeated the Lenape and other Ohio-American Indian peoples.
 The Treaty of Greenville in August 1795 ended the war, and the Lenape surrendered most of their Ohio lands.
 Most of the Lenape then moved to Indiana near their friends, the Miami Indians.

 By the Treaty of St. Mary’s, Ohio, in October 1818, the Lenape ceded their lands in Indiana for lands west of the Mississippi River for an annual annuity of $4,000.
 Over the next few years, they settled on the James River in Missouri, eventually occupying about 40,000 acres.
-At this time, many of the Lenape began to migrate into Texas.
+At this time, many of the Lenape began to migrate to Texas.

 In 1829, the “Treaty of the James Fork” forced them to move further west to Kansas.
 These lands, consisting of about 1,000,000 acres, were located west of the Missouri River and north of the Kansas River.

-By 1845 the Lenape population had dropped to less than 2,000 people living in both the United States and Canada.
+By 1845 the Lenape population had dropped to less than 2,000 people living in the United States and Canada.

 Meanwhile, members of the tribe that had migrated into Texas had grown and, by 1828, numbered between 150 and 200 families living in the eastern part of the state.
-When Texas gained its independence from Mexico in 1836, President Sam Houston sought the friendly Lenape services, and several members of the tribe became scouts and helped to protect the frontier from hostile western tribes.
+When Texas gained its independence from Mexico in 1836, President Sam Houston sought friendly Lenape services, and several members of the tribe became scouts and helped to protect the frontier from hostile western tribes.
 However, the next president, Mirabeau B. Lamar, completely opposed all Indians and sent most of the Lenape north to Oklahoma.
 However, a few scattered Delaware remained in Texas.
 In 1859, the U.S. government forced the remaining Lenape onto a reservation near Anadarko, Oklahoma.

 The Curtis Act of 1898 dissolved all tribal governments in Oklahoma and ordered the allotment of communal tribal lands by giving 160-acre tracts to individual households.
 After the lands were allotted, the government sold “surplus” land to non-Indians.
 The Lenape fought the act in the courts but lost in 1907.